cypressThatKid/iploggerflood/README.md

 This is to troll booters that send ip logger links with intentions to grab your IP Address.
 Also, please don't use this on random sites, this is only intended for IP loggers!
 # Credits
-Credits go to [qolhf](https://github.com/qolhf) and his brain as well as [sc39](https://github.com/sc39IsADev) for fixing some code and making the readme better.
+Credits go to [cypress](https://github.com/cypressthatkid) and his brain as well as [sc39](https://github.com/sc39IsADev) for fixing some code and making the readme better.
 # Side Notes
-This project took 15 mins, I haven't found any bugs but if u find any email me [here](mailto:qolhf@riseup.net) or submit a Github issue.
+This project took 15 mins, I haven't found any bugs but if u do submit a Github issue.